udii05/DevOps-Project/README.md

 ## Project Overview

-The *Team15 Hackathon Webpage* serves as a presentation page for the team's members and their roles.
+The *Project Webpage* serves as a presentation page for the team's members and their roles.
 It is designed with responsiveness and compatibility in mind, ensuring it looks great across devices.
 The page can be easily deployed using Docker for seamless integration and deployment.

 ## Features